 Companies use online video production to grab your attention and hopefully hold it long enough for them to get their message across.
 However, Nielsen’s research shows that the average time a user stays on a website is less than a minute.
 One minute!
 Good grief, we all have attention problems.
 Therefore, the creators of these videos are tasked with holding your attention with the time it takes to tie a shoe, mend a button, or fall out of your chair, like I just did.
 No, really.

-If you do this right, and a lot of you won’t, web video production can produce a clear, concise message telling the story of your business, company or product.
+If you do this right, and a lot of you won’t, video production agencies can produce a clear, concise message telling the story of your business, company or product.
 You’re probably wondering why we use these?
 Well soon-to-be loyal reader, you will have to wait until next time to hear that story.